SHAPE

 • Daily nourishing breakfast

-• Private chef for 3 Peruvian-Mediterranean lunches and dinners
+• Private chef for 4 Peruvian-Mediterranean meals

 • 3 lunches at hyper-local, family-run restaurants